mhowitz/backend-shopping-db/README.md

 ## Description

 This Project was created using Node.js, Sequelize and Express to create a database for an e-commerce website.
-I uses models for categories, products, and tags to link them together in differnet tables and is deployed to the local server with express.
+It uses models for categories, products, and tags to link them together in differnet tables and is deployed to the local server with express.

 ## Table of Contents